danyanya/danyanya/README.md

 - ⚡ Fun fact: ...
 -->

-I'm **Sliusar Daniil**

-I'm network enthusiast and entrepreneur with over 7 years of experience, strong in programming, and managing skills, passionate to solve complex tasks and get things done.
+I'm **Daniil Sliusar** - a network enthusiast and entrepreneur with over 10 years of experience, strong in programming, and managing skills, and passionate about solving complex tasks and getting things done.

 **Contacts:**
 - [Email](mailto://sliusardaniil@gmail.com)